What's in my energy bill?

 Network costs account for nearly a quarter of consumer bills.
 The cost of the distribution network accounts for most of this and the operators of the distribution network depend on where you are in the country, as it is a monopoly system.

 Energy company profits

 A big question is whether suppliers are making excessive profits, at the expense of consumers.
 Ofgem raised concerns in 2011 that the 'Big Six' utilities faced too little competition.
 Since then, it has forced them to report profits in each segment of their business and has opened up the market to smaller suppliers.
-And the government has forced suppliers to simplify their tariffs and allow easier switching of suppliers, as nearly 6 million people switched in 2019.
+And in 2015, the Government successfully forced suppliers to simplify their tariffs and allow easier switching of suppliers, as nearly 6 million people switched in 2019.